RiturajSaha/Diabetes-Predictor-Application/README.md

 # Diabetes-Prediction
 Diabetes is a disease that occurs when your blood glucose, also called blood sugar, is too high.
+Victims of this disease are increasing day by day.

 In this respository, differnt classification models are used to predict if a patient is diabetic or not by taking essential patient details as input such as number of pregnancies, Plasma glucose concentration, Diastolic blood pressure, Triceps skin fold thickness, 2-Hour serum insulin, Body mass index, Diabetes pedigree function, and Age to predict if the patient is diabetic or normal.